Kamleshpaul/laravel-caddy/README.md

 This is a caddy template for laravel

-> NOTE : There is better way to host caddy with laravel read here : https://codingtricks.co/boost-laravel-performance-running-octane-with-frankenphp-in-production?utm=github
+> NOTE : There is better way to host caddy with laravel read here : [Boost Laravel Performance: Running Octane with FrankenPHP in Production ( Zero downtime)](https://codingtricks.co/posts/boost-laravel-performance-running-octane-with-frankenphp-in-production?utm=github)

 ## Prerequisites